 In October, 1967, some hippies held a mock funeral for the movement, urging others to take their practices and message to the rural communes and other cities.
-Many worried that the movement had devolved into little more than an ephemeral media phenomenon.
+Many worried that the movement had devolved into little more than an ephemeral and superficial media phenomenon.

 Meanwhile, drug dealers flooded the Haight with hard drugs like speed and heroin.

 There are hard lessons in this story.
 The most important one is that finding yourself isn't about a place, or a time, or a drug, or a city or neighborhood.
 People are important — you can't do it all by yourself — but you can become the person you want to be almost anywhere.

 It wouldn't be in the spirit of that life-affirming time to leave this subject on a negative or sour note.
 You learn how to take the good, cherish the memories, and move on to even better things.
 The universe provides.

 Zen says that whatever happens, happens.
 This may sound fatalistic, but it's the sign of the maturity of a religion that it refuses to try to sell you something it can't deliver.